Layana-DataAnalyst/Coffeeshop-Sales-Dashboard/README.md

 **CONCLUSION**

+Through meticulous data analysis and visualization, this project reveals key insights for optimizing your coffee shop's operations.
+Peak transaction times, most selling product, and areas for improvement in Lower Manhattan are identified.
+By leveraging these findings, we can improve customer experiences, manage inventory better, and increase sales efficiency for a successful coffee shop business.

+**ACKNOWLEDGEMENT**

 Thank you for your interest and time to explore COFFEE SHOP SALES DASHBOARD

 project.
 Feel free to give your valuable suggestions and feedback, connect with me on: